 Not my style?

 If you got the feeling that non of the above styles or types matches your particular profile?
-That’s completely fine, since they are only abstracts distinctions to help you orientate.
+That’s completely fine, since they are only abstract distinctions to help you orientate.
 Have you ever met a person who learned language purely by listening to spoken dialogues and other recordings?
 Would be unnatural, wouldn’t it?
-Speaking of natural and unnatural: Don’t forget that when we try to learn a foreign language as adults, we are actually kind of helplessly imitating the natural process of language learning that we all went through as children as we mastered our first language.
+Speaking of natural and unnatural: Don’t forget that when we try to learn a foreign language as adults, we are actually kind of helplessly imitating the natural process of language learning that we all went through as children when mastering our first language.
 How did that work out so well?
-Natural language acquisition involves all the senses.
+Natural language acquisition involves all the senses and is meaningful.
 It’s both active and passive.
 All four areas of language skills, that is speaking, listening, reading and writing, develop overtime, but not necessarily in a guided manner.

 According to language learning expert Steve Kaufmann, most important of all is knowing what motivates you, what interests you.
 Note his opinion on different types of learners: